 Growth vs. Size

 If you’re concerned about your baby’s size or growth, talk to her doctor.
-Be prepared with information such as how much and how frequently your baby eats every day, how long it takes her to nurse, what else your baby eats, the appearance and frequency of her bowel movements and the frequency of urination, says KidsHealth.
 If the doctor believes your baby’s size may be an issue he will recommend a more in-depth evaluation.

 - Happy baby (boy - 4 month old) image by Vladimir Melnik from Fotolia.com